 Range of Trading Items

 Investors trade on different platforms.
-If Fidelity does not allow agricultural and energy commodities and metals, alternatives should let investors trade in these items.
+If Fidelity does not allow agricultural and energy commodities and metals, alternatives should let investors trade these items.
 Fortunately, many online brokerage service providers permit them.

 Related Resources